 - Air conditioner is more than 10 years old.
-In general, you can expect a well-maintained air conditioner to last about 15 years.
-However, if you’re in need of expensive repairs and your air conditioner is more than 10 years old, it will often make more sense to replace it.
+In general, well-maintained air conditioner can last up to 15 years.
+However, if your air conditioner is more than 10 years old and it requires expensive repairs, it will make more sense to replace it.

-- Air conditioner is expensive to repair repairs.
-Any time you’re facing an expensive repair, you’ll want to weigh the costs of the repair against the costs of a new unit.
-If the cost of the repair would cover a large part of a new system, and especially if your air conditioner is showing any of the other signs in this list, it will likely make more financial sense to replace it.
+- Air conditioner is expensive to repair.
+If the cost of the repair would cover a large part of a new system, and especially if your air conditioner is showing other signs of malfunctioning that would require additional servicing in the future, it will make more sense to replace it.

 - Air conditioner is inefficient.
-If your air conditioner has a low SEER rating, it can cost you a lot of money to operate it.
-Currently, newly manufactured air conditioners must have a SEER rating of at least 13.
-If your AC’s SEER rating is below 13, you can cut back on your energy costs by replacing it with a new, more efficient unit.
+If your air conditioner has a low SEER rating (Seasonal Energy Efficiency Ratio), it can cost you a lot of money to operate it.
+If your A/C’s SEER rating is below 13 (which is obligatory for all newly manufactured air conditioners), it would be wiser to replace it with a new, more efficient unit.

 - Air conditioner uses R 22 Freon.
 Freon is being phased out by the federal government in order to conserve energy nationwide.
 As a result, the costs of Freon are rising exponentially.
 If your air conditioner uses Freon, you’ll have to replace it eventually in order to switch over to the new refrigerant (R410A).
 If you’re having major problems with your air conditioner, especially if they involve the need for more Freon, it’s probably a good time to replace your unit.

 If you have any questions about when to replace your air conditioner, or if you’d like a cooling system serviced or installed in your home, contact Evolved Mechanical